 The Maintenance Loan explained

-UK students planning to study full-time can apply for loans to help cover the cost of living.
+UK students planning to study full-time or part-time can apply for loans to help cover the cost of living.

 Bursaries and grants